emvibal/joeynmt-toy-models/README.md

     Specific changes made for Exercise 4:
     You can now try to train models with additional factors.
-    Simply uncomment the method you would like to use on the train.ch script
+    Simply uncomment the method you would like to use on the train.sh script

 The training process can be interrupted at any time, and the best checkpoint will always be saved.